 PTE Online Training Tips: How to Use Compound Prepositions

 Do you want to improve your writing skills?
-Aside from enrolling in a comprehensive PTE online course program and maximizing your study schedule, it is also beneficial to look for a good writing tip that you can utilize during your exam preparation.
+Aside from enrolling in a comprehensive best PTE online course review program and maximizing your study schedule, it is also beneficial to look for a good writing tip that you can utilize during your exam preparation.
 For instance, one useful writing tip that most students used in their study time is learning how to use compound prepositions.

 A compound preposition is a type of preposition that has more than one syllable and is generally formed by prefixing a preposition to a noun, an adjective or an adverb.
 Using compound prepositions will help you construct clear and concise sentences.
 To boost your PTE online training even more, below are some examples of compound prepositions:

 • Above is used to indicate a higher place or level.

 • About is used to identify a specific topic.